1 Meter: HP double > light Truth Seeker > HP double > Shadow Mercy's Demise > Prophet's Bane ender (46%)

 When Arbiter is not trying to start offense with expensive Carbine shots or Plasma Grenades, he takes a more standard grounded approach using his two opener special moves.
 Mercy's Demise is a rush punch-esque move that is negative on block, but decently fast and useful as a cancel off Arbiter's best mid-range buttons, such as standing MP.
 Arbiter always ends up point blank when he uses this move, though, and the medium and heavy versions are -6 on block and can be punished by every character, so you're best to stick to the light version, which is negative but not punishable by all characters, and still has decent range.
 It's worth noting that you cannot manual after Mercy's Demise; there is not enough frame advantage when the opener version is used, so you must start your combo with either an auto-double or a linker.

-Truth Seeker is a long-range overhead move that starts too slow to combo after light attacks, but is often a better choice than Mercy's Demise because Arbiter retains advantage after blocked Truth Seeker.
-The light version, which can combo after Arbiter's medium punch buttons, is a good combo starter and leaves him at even frames if blocked.
-If you want to approach from further away, you can use the heavy version of Truth Seeker, which comes out slower but leaves Arbiter at +3 advantage, useful for throw or pressure mixups.
+Truth Seeker is a long-range overhead move that starts too slow to combo after light attacks, but is often a better choice than Mercy's Demise because Arbiter has better frame advantage after blocked Truth Seeker.
+The light version, which can combo after Arbiter's medium punch buttons, is a good combo starter and leaves him only slightly negative if blocked.
+If you want to approach from further away, you can use the heavy version of Truth Seeker, which comes out slower but leaves Arbiter at +2 advantage, useful for throw or pressure mixups.
 Shadow Truth Seeker is projectile invincible, as well.
 However, Arbiter does not have a strong low threat, so you should likely default to a high block against him, since Truth Seeker is a common approach tool.

 Arbiter tends to play a game rooted fairly strongly in the traditional Killer Instinct combo system.
 The main times he will start a combo without an opener is when his opponent gets hit by Plasma Grenade, which will work if the opponent gets hit on the ground or in the air.
 If Arbiter is wearing his Energy Shield, he can use Self-Detonating Grenade to stagger his opponent without staggering himself, and continue the combo unharmed.